justin-himself/vps-auto-change-ip/kv_db/readme.txt

 Key-Value Store API Documentation

 Overview:
 This API allows clients to store, retrieve, delete, and bulk update key-value pairs.
-All requests must be authenticated using an API key.
+All requests except for GET must be authenticated using an API key.

 Authentication:
 - To authenticate, include your API key in the header of each request using the X-API-Key header.